danfuzz/samizdat/README.md

 Samizdat
 ========

-This is the source for the Samizdat programming language, or "Sam" if you want to be terse.
+This is the the Samizdat programming language, or "Sam" if you want to be terse.

 Samizdat is a high-level programming language somewhere down the family lineage from all of [ALGOL](http://en.wikipedia.org/wiki/ALGOL), [Lisp](http://en.wikipedia.org/wiki/LISP), and [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk).
-It is intended that the language be an attractive target for use in text processing, free-form data structure manipulation, and general higher-level systems programming.
+It is intended to be an attractive target for use in text processing, free-form data structure manipulation, and general higher-level systems application programming.

 As a fundamental part of its philosophy, Samizdat eschews hidden state and randomness, aiming for it to be the case that a given piece of code will run